 In December 2018, the first Center for Craniofacial and Plastic Surgery in Vietnam was opened on behalf of FTW to develop a service capable of delivering in-country expertise to meet the overwhelming need.
 This was the result of nearly three years of strategic positioning among various members of the medical establishment, the government and FTW.
 Senior members of 108 Military Central Hospital had attended FTW fellowships in the UK and Canada.
 A blueprint was developed, with a clear and measurable 5 to 8 year plan including all ancillary specialists under a true multidiscipline approach.

 So far, since January 2019, 26 medics from the new Center have taken part in the fellowship program, and two telemedicine platforms from InTouch Health have been donated.
 These are the first steps in a new modular approach, which will offer a clear start and end point that can be replicated elsewhere in the vast and ever-expanding international network.
 More centers of excellence will be established as the program evolves.

-The target: After 8 years, the Center will be able to reach and treat 60% of all children born in Vietnam with significant facial differences.
+The target: After 8 years, the Center will be able to reach and treat 60% of all children born in Vietnam with significant facial deformities.